Sri Lankan style - Roasted curry powder

 බැදපු තුනපහ හරියට හදමු

-Homemade spices never fail to add a unique, fresh flavour to your dishes and the satisfaction of creating your own spice blend is priceless!
+Homemade spices never fail to add unique, fresh flavours to your dishes and the satisfaction of creating your own spice blend is priceless!

 So, let's gather all the necessary ingredients and make it;